 If you’ve been following national news, you may have seen ongoing reports of a fatal bus-truck collision in California.
 A tractor-trailer collided with a motorcoach that was carrying about 40 high school students, and a bus window had to be kicked out for many of the students to escape.
 Flames engulfed the truck and the bus, […]

-Rapoport Law Offices, P.C., Files Lawsuit Against Cab Companies and Cab Driver After Rear-End Collision
+Rapoport Sims Perry & VanOverloop, P.C., Files Lawsuit Against Cab Companies and Cab Driver After Rear-End Collision

 Family awarded nearly $3 million in medical malpractice suit